baier233/x64dbg/docs/developers/functions/debug/DbgIsDebugging.md

 ## Return Value

-This function returns true if x64dbg is currently debugging, or false otherwise.
+This function returns true if MARENOL is currently debugging, or false otherwise.

 ## Example